mangojuicejs/mangojuice/examples/multipage/README.md

 4. i18n integration with hot language changer
 5. Async operations example.
 6. Big Block decomposition example
+7. Example how to work with form (with validation, autocomplete, tags)
+8. Code splitting with `mangojuice-lazy`
+9. Sort of server rendering
+10. Commands handling, subscriptions

 ## How to run
 From root of the repo...